xunker/blue-gs/README.md

 * Any SCSI card that uses has the same IDC-26/DB-25 pinout as the Apple Rev C SCSI

 If you have an SCSI card with an IDC-26/DB-25 connector that has not been tested and would be willing to test your card with BlueGS, please [contact us](https://github.com/xunker/blue-gs/issues) to arrange to have a test unit sent to you.

+## How do I know if my card provides "termination power"?
+What if it doesn't?

+Running BlueGS from "termination power" makes installation much easier, but not all SCSI cards have it.
+For more details, please check out the notes on [Powering BlueGS](POWERING_BLUE-GS.md).

 # Performance